Adamm00/IPSet_ASUS/README.md

 "bancountry"  # <-- Bans specified countries in this file
 "banmalware"  # <-- Bans various malware domains
 "whitelist"   # <-- Add IPs from path to Whitelist
-"new"		      # <-- Create new IPSet Blacklist
+"import"		  # <-- Import and merge IPSet save to firewall
 "disable"	    # <-- Disable Firewall
 "update"		  # <-- Update Script to latest version (check github for changes)